POSTS SLIDER

 Taking pictures of your minis is very important if you like to blog or share your work on social media.
 You put all this hard work into building and styling the most perfect miniatures, and if your pictures aren't crip and true, then it feels (at least to myself), that no one can see what I really want to see and feel.

 Let us look back, way back, to the original pictures on this blog.
 I owned a Blackberry at the time, so I relied on my Canon camera to take photos.
 I didn't know about the importance of natural light and everything looked yellow.
-Every shot, I thought, I looks like someone peed on the picture!
+Every shot, I thought, I looks like someone peed on the picture!!

 It look a few years, an iPhone and some inspiration to bring my minis out of the basement and up to a window.
 The inspiring Nesha Kay (IG @nesha_kaye) is an amazing photographer, scene setter and 1:6 Barbie/Fashion Royalty artist.
 I saw a few of her Instagram posts about putting her room boxes by windows for light, and to capture the outdoors through the room box window.
 This was revolutionary stuff for me!